ZivaVatra/flac2all/README.md

 ## What is it
-Started in 2003 as a flac to vorbis script, flac2All has grown into a parallel processing script that will convert your collection of FLAC files into various other formats (currently mp3,ogg vorbis,opus,flac and acc), complete with any tags that the source file had.
-Designed to be extended with new formats easily as time goes on, it is a utility for people with with large FLAC collections who also want a way to convert multiple files in parallel."
+Started in 2003 as a flac to ogg vorbis script, flac2All has grown into a parallel processing script that will convert your collection of FLAC files into various other formats (currently mp3,ogg vorbis,opus,flac and acc), complete with any tags that the source file had.
+Designed to be extended with new formats easily as time goes on, it is a utility for people with with large FLAC collections who also want a way to convert multiple files in parallel.
 ## Details

 After many years of (admittadly slow) development, version 4 is finally ready for general release.

 This is the new stable version, replacing V3.
 Its been in "Beta" for a few years now, and now I feel ready to release it to the public.
 Please test and raise any issues you find.

-version3 is still available, in the "version3" branch of this git repo.
-The older v3 releases are also still available in the downloads repo if v4 isn't working for you.
+The older v3 releases are also still available in the downloads area, as well as the "version3" branch of git, if v4 isn't working for you.

 Biggest changes for this version is:
 	- A rewrite of the multi process core